Temesgen-hailer-git/portfolio/README.md

-This document provides a comprehensive overview of my Responsive Personal Portfolio" project, a website built with pure HTML and CSS to showcase the profile.
+This document provides a comprehensive overview of my Responsive Personal Portfolio project, a website built with vanilla HTML and CSS to showcase the profile.
 It details the project's features, structure, design system, setup, customization, and maintenance, offering